Bertram Scholarship

 FAQ

-3. Can a list of sources be appended to the one-page summary?
+- Can a list of sources be appended to the three-page summary?
 Should it be single-spaced or double-spaced?

-6. Letters may be submitted separately.
+Letters should be submitted separately.
 The applicant's name should be included in the email subject line for easier administration.

-14. No, holding other awards does not disqualify you from applying for the Bertram Scholarship.
+No, holding other awards does not disqualify you from applying for the Bertram Scholarship, other than being a past Bertram Scholar.